BobBuildTool/bob/doc/manual/audit-trail.rst

 ``env``
     Dump of the bash environment as created by ``declare -p``.
 See `bash declare`_.
-For PowerShell recipes it is a JSON string that contain all internal variables and environment variables as dictionaries.
+For PowerShell recipes it is a JSON string that contains all internal variables and environment variables as dictionaries.
 Use the ``meta.language`` key to determine the used scripting language.